leminhtuan2015/Today-I-Learn/game_engine_unity/unity_tile.md

 * The Grid GameObject will contain the child GameObject is called Tilemap

 ### Painting Tilemap
+* **Tile Palette Windown** (Unity menu > Windown > Tile Palette) it is a tool for painting Tiles on Tilemap GameObject
 * To paint on a Tilemap it must be the selected Active Tilemap in the **Tile Palette Windown**
+  * Active Tilemap : Is the Tilemap GameObject you will paint Tiles on it.
+* You must be have a Tilemap GameObject in scene to paint on